vicb/VisuGps3/README.md

 first web project.
 It has been rewritten to leverage the latest JS API form Google as the maps API v2 will be deprecated in 2013.

+## Supported features

+- Display a single or multiple track on top of the map,
+- Display charts for elevation, horizontal & vertical speeds,
+- The track can be viewed in 3D on platforms where the [GE plugin is supported](http://www.google.com/earth/explore/products/plugin.html),
+- Display markers for routes,
+- Measure distances with the path plugin,
+- Display IGN maps for France.

 ## Roadmap

 ### v3.0